 4. Do you provide a written health guarantee, and what does it cover?

 Get the terms in writing before any money changes hands.
-A legitimate health guarantee covers genetic conditions, specifies the timeframe (two years is standard for hips and elbows), and describes what the breeder will do if a covered condition appears.
-Vague assurances don’t count.
+A legitimate health guarantee covers genetic conditions, specifies the timeframe (two years is standard for hips and elbows; True Grit’s 26-month warranty is on the longer end), and describes what the breeder will do if a covered condition appears.
+Vague assurances do not count.

 5. Can I visit or video-call to see the facility before the deposit?

-You don’t need to physically visit every breeder, but you should be able to see where the puppies are raised.
-A breeder who refuses any form of facility access, won’t do a video call, or pressures you to commit without viewing the environment first is one to remove from your list.
+You do not need to physically visit every breeder, but you should be able to see where the puppies are raised.
+A breeder who refuses any form of facility access, will not do a video call, or pressures you to commit without viewing the environment first is one to remove from your list.

 How to Verify Any Louisiana Breeder on OFA.org

 You can verify a breeder’s health testing in under 60 seconds using the free public OFA.org database.
 Ask the breeder for the AKC registered name of the sire or dam, search it on OFA.org, and the full certification history appears immediately.
-Here’s the exact process.
+Here is the exact process.

 Step 1: Go to OFA.org and click “Search OFA Records” in the top navigation.